MARKET OUTLOOK / STRATEGY

 DISCLOSURE

 Past performance is not a guarantee or a reliable indicator of future results.
 Investing involves risk; principal loss is possible.
-Fixed income market data provided is drawn from the Bloomberg Indices for informational use only and is not representative of account performance.
-It is not possible to invest directly in an index.
 Investors should carefully consider risk when investing in bonds or other securities, which include, but are not limited to, default, credit rating, interest rate, duration, prepayment, liquidity, and structural risks.
 Securities are also subject to general market risks due to factors that affect the overall market, which may include, but are not limited to, government actions, investor behavior, and economic conditions.
 Economic conditions may be influenced by liquidity risk, geopolitical risks, monetary and fiscal policy, interest rate risk, and inflation, among others.
 There is no guarantee that investment strategies presented will work under all market conditions.
 Risk management processes including diversification cannot eliminate the risk of losses nor assure the likelihood of a gain.
 Each investor should evaluate their ability to invest for the long-term, especially during periods of downturn or volatility in the market.
 Refer to the Legal & Disclosures section for additional disclaimers and disclosures regarding performance, risk, and investment process.

 Information presented is for informational purposes only.
 It is not intended as investment advice nor an opinion or a recommendation as to the appropriateness of investing in any particular security, asset class, strategy, or product.
 Nothing in this publication is intended to be relied upon as a forecast or research; legal, tax, securities, or investment advice.
 Nothing in this publication is a solicitation of any type.